 The Ann Arbor Art Fair seems forever ago now, but as promised, I will write a little love note here to Zingerman's Delicatessen.

-the weekend, made daily trips there for lunch to pick us up some sandwiches.
+A good friend of mine named Marie helped me out at the Ann Arbor show last year, and a co-worker of hers had highly recommended that we visit a place called Zingerman's.
+Marie, being the slave labor for the weekend, made daily trips there for lunch to pick us up some sandwiches.
 I ordered the #17 and was hooked, and ate it every day of the show.
 Called "Helen's Have Another," the sandwich consists of Stonington smoked salmon, scallion cream cheese, tomato & red onion on pumpernickel bread.
 Delish!

 We decided to go there for breakfast on our way out of town on Sunday, but I could barely appreciate the glory of the deli since my back was out and I was in immense pain.
 However, I hobbled up to the coffee side of the joint to have some tea and a scone, which were amazing.

-rip to the deli.
+This year, Mike was able to come along for the slave labor, and even though my back was not out, it was tired, so he made the trip to the deli.
 I ordered the same sandwich, which was delicious, but I forgot to have him order the larger size, so my sandwich was too much bread, not enough filling.
 Oh well, we saved our next trip to the deli for Sunday morning before we hit the road.

 When we arrived Sunday morning, there was a line inside that went to the door, but it was not bad, and it moved pretty quick.
-I was almost disappointed at how fast the line moved, because there was so much to look at and take
+I was almost disappointed at how fast the line moved, because there was so much to look at and take in!
+It overwhelms the senses.
+The space is tiny, but packed with all kinds of fresh, delicious food - to your right is the bread counter, and to your left is the deli counter with tons of different cheeses and various other yummy things.

 A young girl stood at the front of the line taking orders, who then gave you a receipt and instructed you to pay at the counter in the next room, the go to the next building to get any drinks you ordered, then sit at any table and someone will bring your order out.
 We crossed the outdoor patio to the "coffee" building, which also had lovely baked goods and many chocolate goodies for sale.
 We sat outside at a picnic table, where I had "The Special," which was almost just like my sandwich, but on a bagel.
 Mike ordered a Reuben sandwich, and holy crap, was it good.
 And I don't even like Reubens.